NodeMixaholic/ezcode/README.md

 # ezcode
-Converting plain english to code using JS
+Library for converting plain english to code boilerplates quickly.
+Programmed in JS.